-The Year 10 Program is designed to give students access to a range of subjects that prepare them for future studies.
-At Year 10 direct links are made towards the key knowledge and skills required for successful completion of VCE and VCAL.

-In Year 10, students will study six subjects each semester.
-Students will study each unit for five periods each week.
-Core units are compulsory and students will have the opportunity to choose four electives.
+The Year 10 program is designed to provide students with access to a range of subjects that prepare them for future studies.
+At Year 10, direct links are made with the key knowledge and skills required for successful completion of VCE and VCAL.
+In Year 10, students will study 6 subjects each semester.
+Students will study each unit for five periods per week.
+Core units are compulsory and students will have the opportunity to choose four electives over the year.